TheRenegadeCoder/study-games/jeopardy/cse-2221/README.md

-# Jeopardy: Intro to Java
+# Jeopardy: Software Components

-Welcome to Jeopardy: Intro to Java!
+Welcome to Jeopardy: Software Components!
 Click a link in the table to uncover a statement.
 Respond to that statement with the correct question to earn the points.